 Outside Machu Picchu & the Inca trail you will find the Nazca lines that you can fly over with small planes, the beautifully excavated ruins of Chan Chan and the Chachapoyas.
 Surfers can enjoy themselves in the sand dunes in Ica and in the dizzying landscapes of the Colca canyon you can admire the Condor up close.
 In Huaras you can make beautiful mountain walks and even put on the skis.
 So there is something for everyone and everything within a beautifully impressive frame of breathtaking landscapes.

-Of course we also recommend that you contact our coordinatesnatRice's advice for tips to really empathize with the daily life of the Peruvians.
+Of course we also advise you to ask our coordinator for tips to really immerse yourself in the daily life of the Peruvians.

 Volunteering abroad comes at a cost and it is not the intention that the community you will help have to pay for it.
 If there were sufficient budgets to cover these costs, we would spend it on a local employee who knows the local culture and daily customs.
 If you want to know more about our transparent system, take a look at the transparency page.